Sadabadiger/Sadabadiger/README.md

-- 👋 Hi, I’m @Sadabadiger
+- 👋 Hi, I’m Sadashiv Badiger
-- 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Data science master class
-- 📫 You can reach me by mail- sadabadiger@gmail.com
+- 📫 How to reach me sadabadiger@gmail.com
+- 💬 Expertise in Data Science, Machine Learning, Deep Learning

 <!---
 Sadabadiger/Sadabadiger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.